What every best String Trimmers has:

 If you'd prefer a gas string trimmer that's a little lighter, a little cheaper and has a curved shaft instead of a straight one, the Stihl FS 40 C-E (Est. $160) looks like a good alternative.

-Because Stihl markets primarily through local dealers and garden centers, user feedback is hard to come by, but we found roughly 250 reviews at the Stihl site.
+Because Stihl markets primarily through local dealers and garden centers, user feedback is hard to come by, but we found more than 360 reviews at the Stihl site.
 We don't normally put as much stock in reviews at makers' sites, but Stihl uses a third party service to ensure that reviews are authentic, and there are enough negative reviews for products posted that we are confident that no filtering is going on.
-With that out of the way, the 4.4 star rating for the FS 40 C-E indicates a high level of owner satisfaction.
+With that out of the way, the 4.3 star rating for the FS 40 C-E indicates a high level of owner satisfaction.
 Some report say that they've had this trimmer two summers or more and that it is still going strong.

 Despite the low price, this 25 cc, 17-inch weed eater is packed with power.
 Testing awards it top marks in all cutting tasks, including the ability to cut down tall grass and weeds without issue.
 It's part of Ryobi's Expand-It system, and can accept attachments such as a cultivator, blower and hedge trimmer.
 It's judged by the experts to be easy to handle and control; it's also quieter than most gas trimmers -- though that doesn't mean that ear protection is optional, only that it won't disturb neighbors quite as much.
 The trimmer is covered by a three-year warranty for home use, but only 30 days for commercial use.